 Hospitals will be required to address statewide measures for each Focus Area.
-Hospitals will also be required to select from the HTP-list-of-local-measures across the five Focus Areas based on community needs and the goals of the HTP.
+Hospitals will also be required to select from the http://html://html across the five Focus Areas based on community needs and the goals of the HTP.
 Each hospital will be required to work on a set of measures equal to 100 points.
 The number, mix and points per measure will vary according to hospital size, defined by bed count or specialty type: